MooersLab/MooersLab/README.md

 - [LaTeX manuscript template](https://github.com/MooersLab/manuscriptInLaTeX) Generic template for the first submission as a PDF.
 - [Annotated bibliography Template in LaTeX](https://github.com/MooersLab/annotatedBibliography) Every writing project needs one of these.
 - [bib2item3](https://github.com/MooersLab/bib2item3) Python script to convert bibtex.bib file to bibitems in tex file format.
 Bibitems are required by some publishers.
 They are a pain to create manually.
-- [Emacsconf 2022 talk about GhostText on YouTube, December 2022](https://www.youtube.com/watch?v=2NPUDYAOgW0&t=3s) Includes demonstration of using Emacs to edit a document stored in Overleaf.
+- [Emacsconf 2022 talk about GhostText on YouTube, December 2022](https://www.youtube.com/watch?v=2NPUDYAOgW0&t=3s) Includes a demonstration of using Emacs to edit a document stored in Overleaf.
 - [LaTeX Voice In Plus library of speech-to-text commands](https://github.com/MooersLab/latex-voice-in)

 ### Writing log for planning manuscripts

 - [Writing Log template in LaTeX](https://github.com/MooersLab/writingLogTemplate).
 The favored format.
-LaTeX beginers can use this document easily on Overleaf without any configuration.
+LaTeX beginning users can use this document easily on Overleaf without any configuration.
 - [Writing log template in Org-mode](https://github.com/MooersLab/writingLogTemplateInOrg) Has all of the features of the LaTeX variant.
 Favored by many Emacs users.
 Org-mode is a powerful analog of markdown that can interpret LaTeX code blocks.
 Org-mode is vastly more capable than markdown.
-The coolest feature are tables that act like spreadsheets.
-If you are already comfortable with LaTeX, org-mode will be a step backwards for writing documents.
-Nonetheless, it is still useful for literate programming (or interactive computational narratives) but the interactive display of large images has to be done in in separate buffers.
+The coolest feature is tables that act like spreadsheets.
+If you are already comfortable with LaTeX, org-mode will be a step backward for writing documents.
+Nonetheless, it is still useful for literate programming (or interactive computational narratives) but the interactive display of large images has to be done in separate buffers.
 Org-roam is useful for knowledge base management, although Obsidian provides a cleaner experience.
 I still have trouble with org-agenda.
 Few people seem to have mastered it.
 - [Writing log template in reStructuredText](https://github.com/MooersLab/writing-log-rst) reStructuredText is used by programmers for documentation.
 - [Writing log template in Markdown](https://github.com/MooersLab/writing-log-md) Markdown variant.
 Rendered to PDF by most good text editors.
 - [Writing log template in ODT](https://github.com/MooersLab/writing-log-odt) ODT can be read by Open Office, LibreOffice, and MS Word.
 - [Writing log template in DOCX for MS Word](https://github.com/MooersLab/writing-log-docx) MS Word variant--the least suitable format for this task, in my opinion.

-## Videos related to these repos
+## Videos related to these repositories
 - [Snippets in Jupyter Notebooks](https://www.youtube.com/watch?v=LjJvhfJvla4), OKC Python Meetup, 10 May 2019.
 - [Why develop a snippet library for Jupyter in your subject domain?](https://www.youtube.com/watch?v=sZNCAwW5dYg&amp;t=11s)  JupyterConn 2020.
 - [Reproducible molecular graphics with Org-mode](https://www.youtube.com/watch?v=ZTocGPS-Uqk&amp;t=2s), EmacsConf 2021.